 - They are allocating more time for strategy

 - They are competing with a less experienced agency that is willing to shave margins and/or is desperate for work

-It is imperative to understand not only the price tag but what the cost and value drivers are in the design and build of a website so that the best decision can be made for maximum return on investment.
+As with any investment, you must always find the cost-benefit threshold.
+However, it is imperative to understand not only the price tag, but also the cost and value drivers so that the best decision can be made for maximum return on investment.

-While there is a spectrum of use-cases for any website, we can simplify by thinking of these three basic website scope categories:
+While there is a spectrum of use-cases for any website, we can simplify by thinking of these three basic website scope levels:

 |Online Brochure||Business Tool||Growth Hub|

 |Who It’s For||Some restaurants, gift shops, small services companies not trying to grow||Small and mid-sized businesses who need web presence to get found and/or generate demand||Growth focused, high volume B2C companies and high ticket B2B companies needing to generate and nurture leads|

 |Primary Function||convenience for customers||self serve sales and support tool||growth engine driving sales and marketing efficiency|

 |Size & Scope||a few pages of basic info||detailed product / service / functional pages||engagement paths for all target personas designed for conversion|

 |Technology||Basic, usually created using a template-based builder like Squarespace or Wix||Basic, with some integrations, optimized for search and conversion; Often WordPress platform||Fully integrated with sales and marketing tools; behavioral tracking & automation; Managed WordPress or enterprise platform|